 Application: Writing Tutor (Professional)

 The Writing Center maintains a pool of educators interested in employment as Writing Center Professional Tutors to work Fall and Spring semesters.
-Professional tutors are classified as Technical Assistant II (current hourly rate is $20.67).
+Professional tutors are classified as Professional Tutors (the 2015-16 hourly rate was $22.12).
 Hours vary and typically range from 3 to 14 hours per week.
-Employment is based on budget, Writing Center needs, and applicants’ qualifications.
+Employment is based on budget, Writing Center needs, and applicants' qualifications.
 Reappointment is based upon budget, Writing Center needs, and job performance as a Writing Center tutor.

 Our hiring committee, which is composed of the Writing Center Coordinator and at least one Writing Center staff member, will review applications (including a letter of interest, current CV, and Professional Tutor application) that we receive by the appropriate deadlines.
 We will then invite some candidates for interviews and mock tutorials.
 Please note that this process can take several weeks.